1955 Idaho State Bengals football team

 The 1955 Idaho State Bengals football team was an American football team that represented Idaho State University as a member of the Rocky Mountain Conference (RMC) during the 1955 college football season.
 In their fourth season under head coach Babe Caccia, the Bengals compiled an 8–1 record (6–0 against conference opponents), won the RMC championship, and outscored opponents by a total of 171 to 70.
 The team captains were Larry Kent and Howard Green.

 Schedule

+After the season

+The following Bengal was selected in the 1956 NFL draft after the season.